PaoloMazzon/Astro/docs/classes/Texture.md

 Loads an image as a texture.

 ### width
-`width`
+Read Only: `width`

-Returns the width of the texture in pixels.
+Variable Type: `Num` - Width of the texture in pixels.

 ### height
-`height`
+Read Only: `height`

-Returns the height of the texture in pixels.
+Variable Type: `Num` - Height of the texture in pixels.

 ### free
 `free()`